Akramali2967/zoomautomation/README.md

 webbrowser is used to open the zoom link os is used to open the whatsapp Application

-We have used bat file so it will free you from going to your terminal or what editor you are using You Have To Edit bat file, You Can Do it By opening it with notepad or any editor if you have installed Python SomeWhere Else  edit the locations and also edit the location where you have stored the code
+We have used bat file so it will free you from going to your terminal or what editor you are using.

+You Have To Edit bat file, You Can Do it By opening it with notepad or any editor if you have installed Python SomeWhere Else  edit the locations and also edit the location where you have stored the code

 *Before Copying My project You Can Kindly Ask For My Permission*